– New Royal Enfield Thunderbird 350X is available at Rs 1.56 lakh (ex, Delhi).

-The RE Thunderbird 350’s new model has witnessed subtle design upgrades, though the engine remains unchanged.
-The new updates have made the X variant slightly more expensive than the regular Thunderbird 350.
+The RE Thunderbird 350’s new model receives minor aesthetic updates, while the engine setup remains intact.
+The new updates have made the X variant slightly more expensive than the standard Thunderbird 350.
 While the regular model comes with a price tag of Rs 1.48 lakh, the new model is available at Rs 1.56 lakh (all, ex-showroom Delhi).
 Read – Royal Enfield Interceptor 650 Launch Details Revealed

-In terms of design and styling, the new RE Thunderbird 350X looks slightly more refreshing and sportier than the regular model.
-The new variant gets blacked out headlamp, which continues to feature LED daytime running lights (DRLs).
+Visually, the new RE Thunderbird 350X appears slightly more refreshing and sportier than the regular model.
+Upfront, the new variant features blacked out headlamp, which continues to feature LED daytime running lights (DRLs).
 What add more to its sporty appearance are new 9-spoke black alloy wheels.
 The handlebars have also been shortened.
-Ditching the split seat, the X variant features a new single unit.
+Ditching the split seat, the X variant gets a new single unit.

-You will also notice matte black treatment on the exhaust and the forks up front and the dual shock absorbers at the rear suspension units.
+The matte black treatment on the exhaust and the forks up front and the dual shock absorbers at the rear suspension units further enhances its new look.
 The digi-analogue twin-pod instrument cluster also gets blacked-out treatment.
 The dials now look fancier with chrome garnish.
 Read – 15 Limited Royal Enfield Stealth Black Classic 500 Sold in 15 Seconds

-As mentioned above, the RE Thunderbird 350X retains the 346cc, single-cylinder, 4-stroke, Twinspark engine with air-cooled system.
+As mentioned above, the RE Thunderbird 350X continues to derive its power from the 346cc, single-cylinder, 4-stroke, Twinspark engine with air-cooled system.
 It’s the same powertrain that does duty in the bike’s regular model.
-This motor can make a top power of 19.8bhp at 5,250rpm, while yielding a peak torque of 28Nm at 4,000rpm.
+This motor is good enough for generating power worth 19.8bhp at 5,250rpm against a peak torque of 28Nm at 4,000rpm.
 A five-speed gearbox delivers power to the rear wheel via a chain drive.
 Read – Upcoming Royal Enfield Bikes In India

 Packed with the same 346cc engine, the new Thunderbird X variant is as fuel efficient as the regular model.
 It returns a mileage of around 30-35kmpl.
 Check Out – India’s 5 Best Modified Royal Enfield Bullets